 A. Vernon Press is an imprint (registered "Doing Business As") of Vernon Art and Science Inc., which handles all trade matters in the Americas.
-We trade in Europe and the rest of the world under Vernon Art and Science S.L..
+We trade in Europe and the rest of the world under Vernon Art and Science S.L.
 We have no association (neither current nor past) with any other organization bearing the name "Vernon" and do not use (and have never used) any other aliases.
-Though some say that imitation is the sincerest source of flattery, we take seriously and reserve our right to take action against any attempt to pass off as us or imply an association with us.
+Though some say that imitation is the sincerest form of flattery, we take it seriously and reserve our right to take action against any attempt to pass off as us or imply an association with us.

 Q. Do you publish academic journals?

 A. We do not publish academic journals and are not associated with any company that does.

 Q. Where can I find your guidelines for reviewers?